contrailcirrus/2024-09-ge-workshop/README.md

 - Sign into your GCP account and go to the [Project Selector](https://console.cloud.google.com/projectselector2).
 Select the project you want to use for the workshop (or create a new project), and note its project ID.

-- Check that you can authenticate your GCP account by opening and running [test-setup.ipynb]() in Colab.
+- Check that you can authenticate with your GCP account in Colab by opening and running [test-setup.ipynb](https://colab.research.google.com/github/contrailcirrus/2024-09-ge-workshop/blob/main/test-setup.ipynb) in Colab.
 You will need to paste the project ID you noted in the previous step into one of the cells before running.
+If successful, you should end with a plot of low and high temperatures in Schenectady.

 ## Outline (WIP)